vanHeemstraSystems/rapidminer/300/200/100/100/README.md

 - Q: The **Statistics** tab shows summaries of the data in the columns.
 How many people did travel in First Class?
 A: Passenger Class, First (323).
 And how many people did *not* survive the Titanic accident?
 A: Survived, No (809).

 - Q: Play around with some of the **Charts** if you like.
 Can you see some interesting patterns?
-A: -
+A: Passengers with siblings or spouses on board did not survive as much as passengers without siblings or spouses.
+Perhaps they were more concerned to look after their loved ones and failed to survive for that reason.

 # Next Tutorial